Nucleic acid structure prediction: Align then fold

+Fold single then align/joint-align

 Evolution frequently preserves functional RNA structure better than RNA sequence.
 Hence, a common biological problem is to infer a common structure for two or more highly diverged but homologous RNA sequences.
-In practice, sequence alignments become unsuitable and do not help to improve the accuracy of structure prediction, when sequence similarity of two sequences is less than 50%.
+Sequence alignments become unsuitable and do not help to improve the accuracy of structure prediction when sequence similarity of two sequences is less than 50%.
+This calls for an approach that combines alignment and secondary structure prediction.